secure-compilation/secure-compilation.github.io/index.markdown

 These are permanent French civil servant positions that provide a lot of scientific freedom and opportunities to grow.
 They are, however, poorly payed, especially so compared to the cost of living in Paris.
-The precise amounts vary based on experience and slowly increase with time, but you can expect to have €2000-2200 as your starting net salary.
+The precise amounts vary based on experience and slowly increase with time, but you can expect to have around €2400-2500 as your starting net monthly salary.
 This can be topped up by bonuses (quite substantial if obtaining an ERC grant for instance), consulting for industry, etc.

 ## Flexible Starting Dates, but Long Hiring Process {#general}